 Ferguson Jenkins: A life of wins and loss

-Canada's only baseball Hall of Famer endured tragic series of events
+Canada's 1st baseball Hall of Famer endured tragic series of events

 Find all of CBC Sports' Canada 150 stories here.

 Ferguson Jenkins' pitching delivery, unfurled in slow motion through the lens of David de Volpi, the famed National Film Board cameraman, was a statement of power, form, relaxation and repetitiveness.